8 best accounts payable software for small businesses

 1. Invoice capture that's quick and reliable

-Invoice entry is one of the most repetitive—and error-prone—parts of the AP process.
-For small teams, it’s also a major time drain.
-That’s why simple, accurate invoice capture is essential.
+Invoice entry is one of the most repetitive—and error-prone—parts of an AP approval workflow.
+For small teams, it's also a major time drain.
+That's why simple, accurate invoice capture is essential.

 The best tools remove the need for manual data entry by automatically extracting details from invoices sent by email, uploaded via mobile, or scanned as PDFs.
 These features allow businesses to route incoming invoices into the system without needing specialized scanners, IT support, or custom setup.